 Luke 1:49 "For He who is mighty has done great things for me, and holy is His name."

 Then, in verse 67, Zacharias (the father of John the Baptist, who had been struck dumb) begins to speak, and he says in verse 68:

 Luke 1:68 "Blessed is the LORD God of Israel, for He has visited and redeemed His people."

 There is the subject of Zacharias' song (or, "prophecy" we might call it): the redemption of God's people.
 Down in verse 74, here comes the purpose of the redemption.

 Luke 1:47 "To grant us that we, being delivered from the hand of our enemies, might serve Him without fear."

-Just like the prophet, just like Moses, just like Samuel, and just like Jeremiah and Isaiah—we have been called of God.
+Just like the prophets—just like Moses, just like Samuel, and just like Jeremiah and Isaiah—we have been called of God.
 We have been redeemed, we have been given salvation, in order that we might serve Him without fear.
 And the next verse tells us the nature of this service.

 Luke 1:75 [That we might serve Him without fear. . .] "in holiness and righteousness before Him all the days of our life."

 So the purpose of our calling and our redemption is to serve Him without fear.
-And the nature (nature means the essential aspect, the essential character, the essence, the inner force—what drives us) of this redemption or the disposition is "in holiness and in righteousness."
+And the nature (nature means, "the essential aspect; the inner force—what drives us; the essential character; the essence the disposition) of this redemption is "in holiness and in righteousness."
 Brethren, we must seek to understand holiness.
 We dare not seek to avoid it—because there can be no true service of God, no true worship, no spiritual growth or obedience without it.
 It is that important.